craftingcity/The-Known-World/Gudeliva.md

 They came of age and began to wander the Lolth-Drow and Duergar territories, and soon began to guide folks.

+During one of their travels, they encountered a necromancer, whom they thought they quickly dispatched, but has come back to haunt their most recent journey.

 ## Location
 Work all around the Underdark.